 Hybrid cloud connects plant to cloud

-Most OT organizations use hybrid cloud: on-premises control with cloud analytics.
-VPN or Direct Connect bridges the two.
+OT organizations use hybrid cloud: on-premises control with cloud analytics.
+VPN or Direct Connect bridges the 2 environments.

 The previous chapter covered wireless networking, the last piece of on-premises infrastructure.
-Many organizations now extend their networks into the cloud, running workloads on shared, on-demand infrastructure.
+Many organizations extend their networks into the cloud.
 Cloud networking applies the same concepts (subnets, routing, firewalls) in a virtualized environment.

 Building and maintaining physical data centers requires capital investment, long lead times, and dedicated staff.
-Cloud providers offer compute, storage, and networking as a service, allowing organizations to provision infrastructure in minutes and pay only for what they use.
-The networking layer in the cloud mirrors on-premises networking but replaces physical devices with software-defined equivalents.
+Cloud providers offer compute, storage, and networking as a service.
+Organizations provision infrastructure in minutes and pay for the resources they consume.
+The networking layer in the cloud mirrors on-premises networking.
+Software-defined equivalents replace physical devices.

 | Model | Description |